What is OpenSceneryX?

 You are trying to run the installer from within the zip file.
 Instead, extract the zip first by right-clicking it and selecting Extract All… then go to the extracted folder and run the installer from there.
 For a full walkthrough, see the YouTube video above.

-The installer gets to the download screen but hangs downloading files on Windows
+The installer gets to the download screen but hangs when starting to download files

-Check your Windows Firewall settings to ensure outbound network connections are allowed from the OpenSceneryX Installer application.
+Check your Firewall settings to ensure outbound network connections are allowed from the OpenSceneryX Installer application.

 The installer doesn’t run on Linux